ISDN, Source-Connect, ipDTL, and Other Technology for Recording Remote VO Sessions

 - Connecting with a phone company that can offer you ISDN is becoming more and more difficult to find.

-Though ISDN has begun to experience a ‘phasing out’ over the last five to seven years, there are still handfuls of production houses and ad agencies in the USA specifically, that are happy using this older, yet reliable, technology.
+Though ISDN has begun to experience a phasing out over the last five to seven years, there are still a handful of production houses and ad agencies, in the USA specifically, that are happy using this older, yet reliable, technology.

-However, that doesn’t mean that voice actors need to have ISDN in order to work with these agencies and production houses.
+However, that doesn’t mean that ISDN is a necessity for voice actors, or that agencies and production houses must equip themselves with the technology.
 There are now more cost-effective alternatives that allow connectivity to an ISDN line.

 Now an industry standard, Source-Connect is an ISDN alternative that enables all of the above benefits without any of the above pitfalls, as it is a reasonably priced, monthly subscription software.